Irene Azuela

-Irene Azuela (born October 27, 1979) is a British-born Mexican actress and producer.
+Irene Azuela (born October 27, 1979) is a Mexican actress and producer.

 Career

 Irene Azuela began her career as an actress in 2000's in TV Azteca with three telenovelas: Todo por amor, Amores querer con alevosía and La otra mitad del sol.
 She began to make films in 2007 in the film El búfalo de la noche, written by Guillermo Arriaga.
 In 2008 she won as best actress in the Ariel Awards for the film Quemar las Naves.
 She was the producer of the Canal Once series, Paramedicos.
 She has participated in several theater plays such as: La Gaviota, Salomé and La obra sangrienta written by Oscar Wilde.

 Personal life

 Azuela has a daughter, born on March 13, 2015, with her current partner Enrique "Quique" Rangel, bass player of Café Tacuba.